×

 Swot Analysis of "Enterprise IT at Cisco (2004)" written by Andrew McAfee, F. Warren McFarlan, Alison Berkley Wagonfeld includes – strengths weakness that are internal strategic factors of the organization, and opportunities and threats that Cisco Boston facing as an external strategic factors.
 Some of the topics covered in Enterprise IT at Cisco (2004) case study are - Strategic Management Strategies, Collaboration, Entrepreneurship, IT, Organizational structure and Technology & Operations.

-Some of the macro environment factors that can be used to understand the Enterprise IT at Cisco (2004) casestudy better are - – digital marketing is dominated by two big players Facebook and Google, increasing energy prices, technology disruption, cloud computing is disrupting traditional business models, competitive advantages are harder to sustain because of technology dispersion, there is backlash against globalization, challanges to central banks by blockchain based private currencies, central banks are concerned over increasing inflation, increasing commodity prices, etc
+Some of the macro environment factors that can be used to understand the Enterprise IT at Cisco (2004) casestudy better are - – there is backlash against globalization, increasing government debt because of Covid-19 spendings, digital marketing is dominated by two big players Facebook and Google, there is increasing trade war between United States & China, banking and financial system is disrupted by Bitcoin and other crypto currencies, geopolitical disruptions, increasing transportation and logistics costs, challanges to central banks by blockchain based private currencies, increasing commodity prices, etc

 12 Hrs